infinite-options/MTYD-Backend-old/README.md

 **>>> AppleLogin, https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev/api/v2/apple_login**

-- This endpoint is used by Apple to redirect after authorizing.
+- This endpoint is used by Apple to redirect after their authorizing.
 It accepts POST request with content type as a form-urlencoded which is sent by Apple.

 **>>> Change_Password, https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev/api/v2/change_password**